ambikasam/coursera/data-analysis/03-getting-and-cleaning-data/README.md

 Code book
 ===========
-The variables are of 2 types in this tidy data set: Categorical and ordinal Please refer to coodebook.md for more info.
+The variables are of 2 types in this tidy data set: Categorical and ordinal.
+Please refer to coodebook.md for more info.